 To begin with let’s consider the term “professional.”
 The dictionary definition of a professional, and the one we intend when we use the word, is a person recognized by his peers as having received a certain amount of intensive, prolonged training and education in his chosen occupation, has achieved some minimum satisfactory level of skill in the performance of that occupation, and is paid for his work and work product.
 That’s five factors including education, training, skill, occupation, and financial compensation.

-By contrast, an amateur woodworker may be skilled and even routinely do museum-quality work, but he has little at risk so tool inefficiency and failure to deliver on-time can only make things unpleasant, not catastrophic.
+By contrast, an amateur woodworker may be skilled and even routinely do museum-quality work, but since he faces little financial or reputational risk, tool inefficiency and failure to deliver on-time can only make things unpleasant, not catastrophic.

 So what does this have to do with woodworking tools you say?
 Glad you asked.

 While the professional woodworker too must resharpen his chisel and plane blades periodically, the sharper he can make them, the more wood he can cut between sharpenings, and the less time he must spend sharpening his tools, the more time and energy will be available to him to expend each day toward meeting his commitments and getting paid.